ioncoincore/ion-bitbucket/.github/ISSUE_TEMPLATE.md

 2.
 3.

-### Expected behavior
+### Expected behaviour
 Tell us what should happen

-### Actual behavior
+### Actual behaviour
 Tell us what happens instead

 ### Screenshots.
 If the issue is related to the GUI, screenshots can be added to this issue via drag & drop.

 ### What version of Ion Core are you using?
-List the version number/commit ID, and if it is an official binary, self compiled or a distribution package.
+List the version number/commit ID, and if it is an official binary, self compiled or a distribution package such as PPA.

 ### Machine specs:
 - OS: